sh-lee-prml/HierSpeechpp/README.md

 - 🪐 A PyTorch implementation of HierSpeech++ (TTV, Hierarchical Speech Synthesizer, SpeechSR)
 - ⚡️ Pre-trained HierSpeech++ models trained on LibriTTS (Train-460, Train-960, and more dataset)
-- 💥 A Colab notebook for running pre-trained HierSpeech++ models

 <!--
+- 💥 A Colab notebook for running pre-trained HierSpeech++ models (Soon..)
 🛸 A HierSpeech++ training script (Will be released soon) -->
 ## Previous Our Works